sparkflows/sparkflows-docs/docs/user-guide/control-structures/executeloop.rst

 Execute In Loop
 =================

-Fire Insights has the below processor for Distinct Values in Loop.
+Sparkflows has the below processor for Distinct Values in Loop.

 Below are the parameters that can be used in the 'Execute In Loop' processor: